SimonvBaal/analysis_self-isolation-game/README.md

 This is the repository for the analysis of the Self-Isolation Game.

-The analysis is done through first running the 'cleaning_self-isolation-game.Rmd' file, and then the 'analysis_self-isolation-game.Rmd' file.
+The analysis is done through first running the 'cleaning_self-isolation-game.Rmd' file in the scripts subdirectory, and then the 'analysis_self-isolation-game.Rmd' file.

 Then, in the tables-and-figures folder, there is a 'tables-and-figures_self-isolation-game.Rmd' file, which can be run to reproduce the figures in the manuscript.
 Those figures are also contained in the folder.